Georgianne Nienaber

 You'll get emails whenever I post articles on OpEdNews

 Georgianne Nienaber is an investigative environmental and political writer.
-She lives in rural northern Minnesota, New Orleans and South Florida.
-Her articles have appeared in The Society of Professional Journalists' Online Quill Magazine, The Ugandan Independent, Rwanda's New Times, India's TerraGreen, COA News, ZNET, OpEdNews, Glide Magazine, The Journal of the International Primate Protection League, Africa Front, The United Nations Publication, A Civil Society Observer, Bitch Magazine, and Zimbabwe's The Daily Mirror.
-Her fiction expos- of insurance fraud in the horse industry, Horse Sense, was re-released in early 2006.
+She lives in rural northern Minnesota and South Florida.
+Her articles have appeared in The Society of Professional Journalists' Online Quill Magazine, the Huffington Post, The Ugandan Independent, Rwanda's New Times, India's TerraGreen, COA News, ZNET, OpEdNews, Glide Magazine, The Journal of the International Primate Protection League, Africa Front, The United Nations Publication, A Civil Society Observer, b*tch Magazine, and Zimbabwe's The Daily Mirror.
+Her fiction expose of insurance fraud in the horse industry, Horse Sense, was re-released in early 2006.
 Gorilla Dreams: The Legacy of Dian Fossey was also released in 2006.
 Nienaber spent much of 2007 doing research in South Africa, Rwanda and the Democratic Republic of Congo.
-She was in DRC as a MONUC-accredited journalist, and has been living Southern Louisiana investigating hurricane reconstruction and getting to know the people there since late 2007.
-Nienaber is currently developing a documentary on the Gulf of Mexico Dead Zone, and continuing "to explore the magic of the Deep South."
-She is a member of the Memphis Chapter of the National Academy of Recording Arts and Sciences.
+She was in DRC as a MONUC-accredited journalist, and was living in Southern Louisiana investigating hurricane reconstruction and getting to know the people there in 2007.
+Nienaber is continuing "to explore the magic of the Deep South."
+She was a member of the Memphis Chapter of the National Academy of Recording Arts and Sciences and is a current member of Investigative Rorters and Editors.

 Public Diaries